 Comment: Is an explanation that is quite old now and we note the terms and definitions database has a later and possibly more appropriate explanation of augmented reality, thus we suggest to change as below:

-Suggested text: 3.1.5 – Augmented Reality
+Suggested text: 3.1.5 – Augmented Reality [b- ITU-T P.1320]: An environment containing both real and virtual sensory components.
+The augmented reality continuum runs from virtual content that is clearly overlaid on a real environment (assisted reality) to virtual content that is seamlessly integrated and interacts with a real environment (mixed reality).

 3.1.35 Sensor [b-ITU-T Y.4105] [b-ITU-T Y.4113]: An electronic device that senses a physical condition or chemical compound and delivers an electronic signal proportional to the observed characteristic.